dbm-network/mods/README.md

 6. Extract the contents of the .zip file into Discord Bot Maker's actions folder
     (Overwrite existing files if asked)

-**It's strongly advised to also install the [DBM Mods files](https://dbm-network.github.io/download-git/#/home?url=https://github.com/dbm-network/mods/tree/beta/actions) to your bot project's "actions" folder**
+**IMPORTANT: Repeat steps 4 to 6 in your bot project's "actions" folder** ** **

-** **

 ## Installing DBM Beta